 Link Your Devices to Your Power Station

 Congratulations!
-You are now fully set up and ready to recharge your favorite electrical devices.
+You are now fully set up and ready to recharge your favourite electrical devices.
 This is the easiest step by far, as all you need to do is hook up your gadgets to your power station via the appropriate port.
 These often include traditional wall sockets, USB-C, and USB-A outlets.

 Just ensure that the power station you are using can handle what you want it to charge.
 The wattage usually indicates this.
 The higher the wattage of the power station, the more power it can provide to multiple devices.
 For example, a cell phone requires between 2 and 6 watts to reach full charge.

 Take Advantage of Daylight Hours